Proof of U.S. citizenship, identity, and Washington residence for EDL/EID

 Teens and children

-If you are under 18 years old, you may establish your identity with a Parental Authorization Affidavit.
-When you apply, your parent or legal guardian must:
+If you are under 18 years old, your parent or legal guardian must:

 - Come with you to the licensing office.

 - Show us proof of their relationship to you with a:

 - Court order naming the guardian and specifically authorizing the issuance of an EID.

 If your parent or guardian’s current name differs from the name on the proof of relationship document, bring proof of name change.